-The Activator Method Chiropractic Technique involves multiple steps.
-The chiropractor may use all of the steps, or may focus on only using the Activator instrument to adjust the spine.
+The Activator Method chiropractic technique involves multiple steps.
+A chiropractor or other health care professional may use all of the steps or may focus on only using the Activator instrument to adjust the spine.

 The chiropractor will evaluate the patient for signs and symptoms to identify the joints of the spine or the extremities that may be the source of complaints and amenable to treatment with the Activator instrument.

 During a typical adjustment with the Activator instrument, the chiropractor applies the device to the tissues at or near the affected joint.
 An initial pressure is followed by a quick thrust from the device, which feels much like having one's reflex tested by tapping the knee.